-The more experiences kids have, the more abstract they can think.
+The more experiences kids have, the more abstract concepts they can think throughout child development.

 For example, kids absorb their culture’s written and spoken symbols from birth, like letters and numbers.
 In preschool, teachers teach kids that the number six stands for a group of six things.
 Next year in kindergarten, they learn that numbers have relationships, where you can subtract two things to make a smaller group of four.

 You can reinforce and strengthen abstract thinking outside of their academic learning environment by letting kids apply their knowledge to other activities.
 A normal playground slide or climber could be imagined as a large mountain — can they make it to the top or reach the bottom to win a prize?
 These activities could also be something as simple as cutting a slice of pie for themselves.

 Why did they choose that size of a slice?
 Why did they feel hungry?
 Why did they pick pie over any other food choice?
 Asking these “why” questions spark a deeper level of thought that is critical to abstract learning.

 4 Activities to Help Children Develop Abstract Thinking Skills